InScight-Magazine/Content/Issue6/subfiles/igem.typ

 #import "/template-files/inscight-template.typ": *

-#let title = "Engineering Living Medicine To Reprogram Cancer: The Story of IISER Kolkata's Triumph at iGEM 2025"
+#let title = "Engineered Probiotics And The New-Age Onco-weapon: The Story of IISER Kolkata's Triumph at iGEM 2025"
 #let authors = ("Sharanya Chatterjee", "Madhura Theng")
 #let affiliations = ("IISER Kolkata",)
 #let abstract = "IISER Kolkata’s iGEM 2025 team has engineered ReSET, a probiotic-based theranostic system that senses tumor-specific cues to deliver an anti-CD38 nanobody while simultaneously reporting therapeutic activity through a simple biosensor readout.
 Blending synthetic biology, mathematical modeling, and community outreach, the project pioneers a tumor-selective, safe, and accessible approach to cancer therapy, earning the team a Gold Medal at the iGEM Grand Jamboree in Paris."
-#let coverImage = "iGEM.pdf"
+#let coverImage = "iGEM.svg"
-#let authorImage = "sharanyaFace.jpg"
+#let authorImage = "igem.jpeg"
-#let authorInfo = "*Sharanya Chatterjee* is a BS-MS student of IISER Kolkata and an aspiring researcher who is passionate in the field of neuroscience, developmental biology and its manifestations.
-She believes in responsible research facets and habitually reads 'maybe nots' as 'maybes'."
+#let authorInfo = "*Madhura Theng* and *Sharanya Chatterjee* are 23 MS students in the Department of Biological Sciences, driven by a shared fascination for synthetic biology and its potential to solve real-world problems. #linebreak() Sharanya previously represented her institute as part of the gold winning iGEM team in 2024 and her research focus lies in neuro-immune cross talk.
+Madhura’s academic focus lies in neural circuitry, behaviour, and the cellular mechanisms that underpin them."
 #let received = (month: 10, day: 12, year: 2025)
 #let category = "Physics"
 #let reviewedBy = ("Archita Sarkar",)